sphinx-labs/sphinx/docs/variables.md

 uint[2][3] myNestedArray;
 ```

-In your ChugSplash config file:
+In your Sphinx config file:
 ```ts
 myNestedArray: [
   [1, 2, 3],